Joe Skeen: Early life and education

-1980 Congressional election
+1980 congressional election

-Throughout the 1970s, five-term Democratic Congressman Harold Runnels had been so popular that the GOP didn't even put up a candidate against him in 1978 or 1980.
-Then, on August 5, 1980, Runnels died of cancer at the age of fifty-six.
-The state attorney general, a Democrat, announced that the Democrats could replace Runnels on the ballot but that it was too late for the Republicans to do so.
-Republicans were outraged and rallied behind a write-in effort by Skeen, while the Democrats selected Governor Bruce King's nephew, David King, over Runnels' widow, Dorothy Runnels.
-To complicate matters for the Democrats, Dorothy Runnels was so angry at how the Democrats treated her in the primary that she elected to run her own write-in campaign.
-Furthermore, David King had only moved his voter registration into the district some ten days after Runnels died.

-Skeen was elected with 61,564 votes (38 percent) to King's 55,085 (34 percent), and Mrs. Runnels' 45,343 (28 percent).
-He was helped by the split among the Democrats, as well as Ronald Reagan carrying the district.
+Incumbent Five-term Democratic Congressman Harold Runnels was renominated in the Democratic primary and was set to be unopposed in the general election, after the Republican party failed to nominate any candidate.
+Runnels suddenly died of cancer on August 5, 1980, at the age of fifty-six.
+The state attorney general published an advisory opinion that the Democrats could replace Runnels on the ballot, as he had been nominated in the primary, but Republicans could not, as no candidate had filed in the preceding primary election.
+Republicans coalesced behind a write-in effort by Skeen, while the Democrats selected Governor Bruce King's nephew, David King, over Runnels' widow, Dorothy Runnels.
+Runnels decided to run her own write-in campaign after failing to be selected by the Democratic Party.
+Skeen was elected with 61,564 votes (38 percent) to King's 55,085 (34 percent), and Runnels' 45,343 (28 percent).
+He was helped by the splitting of the Democratic vote between King and Runnels, as well as Ronald Reagan carrying the district.
 Skeen was only the third person in U.S. history to be elected to Congress as a write-in candidate.

 As a congressman, Skeen had a largely conservative voting record but also brought numerous projects to his district.
 In contrast to most congressmen, Skeen faced several competitive races for reelection.
-After skating to reelection from 1982 to 1990 – including two completely unopposed bids in 1988 and 1990 – he faced aggressive Democratic challenges for most of the 1990s.
+After skating to reelection from 1982 to 1990, including two completely unopposed bids in 1988 and 1990, he faced aggressive Democratic challenges for most of the 1990s.

 He announced in 1997 that he had Parkinson's disease.
 Skeen announced his retirement from Congress in 2002 and left at the end of his 11th term in 2003.
 At the time of his death in 2003, he was highly regarded by New Mexicans in both parties for his service to his state.

 On October 10, 2002, Skeen voted in favor of authorizing the invasion of Iraq.

-In the 2002 Republican primary to choose a nominee to succeed Skeen, the party turned to Steve Pearce, who defeated Edward R. Tinsley, an attorney and businessman who owns the K-Bob's Steakhouse restaurant chain.
-Tinsley tried again in 2008, when Pearce vacated the seat for an unsuccessful U.S. Senate candidacy, but he was defeated in the general election by the Democratic nominee, Harry Teague of Hobbs.